renatoschichi/renatoschichi/README.md

 Solid knowledge of clean code, agile methodologies and team collaboration.
 I have international experience and advanced English.
 Familiar with Rest API and GraphQL, Docker, PostgreSQL, MySQL, AWS(S3), Firebase and git.

-I also have experience with tools for developing and maintaining e- commerce such as VTEX and Spartacus for SAP Commerce Cloud (hybris).
+I also have experience with tools for developing and maintaining e-commerce such as VTEX and Spartacus for SAP Commerce Cloud (hybris).